skaldarnar/node-gooey/README.md

 ### Workspace / Modules

-There a few commands to manage a Terasology workspace, e..g, to update (`git pull`) or reset (`git reset --hard ...`) all modules of the workspace.
+There a few commands to manage a Terasology workspace, e..g, to update (`git pull`) or reset (`git switch --discard-changes --force-create ...`) all modules of the workspace.
 This will run the respective `git` commands in parallel (full Omega workspace udpate in ~30 seconds).

 `gooey modules lock` will write a lockfile `workspace-lock.json` with the committishs for all modules currently checked out.
 This can, in the future, be used to share/sync workspaces.